citiususc/SparkBWA/README.md

 Options:
 * **-algorithm mem** - Sequence alignment algorithm (in this case, *BWA-MEM*).
 * **-reads paired** - Use sigle-end or paired-end reads.
-* **-index** - the index prefix is specified.
+* **-index** - Index prefix is specified.
 The index must be available in all the cluster nodes at the same location.
 * The last three arguments are the input and output HDFS files.

 If you want to check all the available options, execute the command: